-Jaci’s ability to recognize how her energy ebbed and flowed throughout the day was remarkable.
+My friend’s ability to recognize how her energy ebbed and flowed throughout the day was remarkable.
 Too often, we keep an eagle eye on our watches and phones, focused on managing our time.
-We press ourselves to reach goals (do more, give more, get more out of each day!) while ignoring cues from our body about our health, energy, and other needs.
+We press ourselves to reach goals – do more, give more, get more out of each day – while ignoring cues from our body about how our health and energy are being affected.

-Every year, the holiday season seems to blow in a host of extra stressors.
-Among them: increased busyness, longer to-do lists, family visits, holiday parties, and financial considerations.
-All of these additional stressors sap our energy — so with less energy or time, we are trying to accomplish more, making time management our focus.
+For many, the holiday season brings in a host of extra stressors.
+Among them, increased busyness, longer to-do lists, family and friends visiting, holiday parties, and new financial considerations.
+All of these added stressors sap our energy.
+With less energy, we are trying to accomplish more, making time management our focus.

-Just because we can pack our days with to-dos and forfeit our weekends to nonstop obligations, doesn’t mean that we should.
+Just because we CAN pack our days with to-dos, and forfeit our time off to catch up, doesn’t mean we should.

-I often see a pattern of self-blaming when friends or clients run behind, sleep in, get sick, or in some other way fail to accomplish what they think they “should” have been able to do.
-I do the same.
-Most of us are conditioned to feel a sense of failure when we don’t live up to what we think we “should” be able to get done.
-A natural response to “failing” is telling ourselves to “try harder.”
-It’s a draining cycle we can get trapped in.
+I often see patterns of self-blaming when friends or clients run behind, sleep in, get sick, or in some other way fail to accomplish what they think they “should” have been able to do.
+I’ve done the same.
+Most of us are conditioned to feel a sense of failure when we don’t live up to what we think we “should” be able to do.
+A common response to “failing” is telling ourselves to “try harder.”
+But getting trapped in that cycle can be exhausting.

-My friend Jaci, the superhero single mom, showed me a different way of tackling her endless and towering to-do list and getting things done.
-She put herself at the top of the list.
+My friend Jaci, the superhero single mom, modeled a different way of tackling her endless and towering to-do list and mastering the art of getting things done: She put herself at the top of the list.

 She knew that she only had the ability to accomplish everything when her batteries were fully charged.
 She understood that the more tired she felt and the more she had to get done, the more she had to take care of herself to do it.

-Adding self-care to our already overwhelmed lives might sound stressful, but self-care doesn’t have to look like attending a daily yoga class, joining a gym, or booking a weekly massage.
-Self-care can start small…
+Adding self-care to our already overwhelmed lives might sound stressful, but it doesn’t have to look like attending a daily yoga class, hour-long meditation sessions, joining a gym, or booking a weekly massage.
+Self-care can start small.

-Am I paying attention to how our energy ebbs and flows throughout the day?
+Am I paying attention to how my energy ebbs and flows throughout the day?

 - Can I schedule tasks and breaks according my body’s natural energy?

-Am I remembering to eat regularly and drink water?
+Am I remembering to eat regularly and drink enough water?